How I fell in love in Malapascua Philippines – 17 day experience

 When I started planning my trip to the Philippines, I only knew I did not want to hop from one island to another every second day as I did on my first visit back in 2011.
 It’s more interesting to see many different places, don’t get me wrong, but on the other hand packing and carrying the baggage around all the time is not fun, nor wasting time to get from A to B is.
 It’s very exhausting to be honest.

-So this time when I was talking to my friend Milan who I was supposed to meet for 6 days in the Philippines after attending TBEX blogger conference in Manila and exploring Coron islands, I told him I wanted to spend the whole time on one island only.
+So this time when I was talking to a friend who I was supposed to meet for 6 days in the Philippines after attending TBEX blogger conference in Manila and exploring Coron islands, I told him I wanted to spend the whole time on one island only.
 For some reason he asked me about Malapascua and straight away I said yes.
 Deal.
 Malapascua Philippines, here I come!

 Why Malapascua out of 7,107 islands?